Home New York State Unified Court System

 Application Process

 Submission of a completed application, resume, and two professional references is a necessary pre-requisite to attending the GAL training.
-Obtain an application form.
+If you are interested in becoming a GAL, you should first obtain an application form.
 Once complete, please print and forward all necessary documents to the following address:

 Civil Court of the City of New York